Fall 2020 Course Offerings

-The below is a listing of all the graduate courses offered in the Yale Astronomy Department.
-To search for current course listings by semester, please use Yale Course Search.
+The following is a list of all graduate courses offered in the Astronomy Department for Fall 2020.

-ASTR 520: Computational Methods in Astrophysics and Geophysics
+ASTR 520 - Computational Methods in Astrophysics and Geophysics

 The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
 Topics include numerical solutions to differential equations, spectral methods, and Monte Carlo simulations.
 Applications are made to common astrophysical and geophysical problems including fluids and N-body simulations.

-ASTR 550: Stellar Astrophysics
+ASTR 550 - Stellar Astrophysics

 An introduction to the physics of stellar atmospheres and interiors.
 The basic equations of stellar structure, nuclear processes, stellar evolution, white dwarfs, and neutron stars.

-ASTR 580: Research
+ASTR 580 - Research

 By arrangement with faculty.

-ASTR 600: Cosmology
+ASTR 600 - Cosmology

 A comprehensive introduction to cosmology at the graduate level.
 The standard paradigm for the formation, growth, and evolution of structure in the universe is covered in detail.
-Topics include the inflationary origin of density fluctuations; the thermodynamics of the early Universe; assembly of structure at late times; and current status of observations.
+Topics include the inflationary origin of density fluctuations; the thermodynamics of the early universe; assembly of structure at late times and current status of observations.
 The basics of general relativity required to understand essential topics in cosmology are covered.

-ASTR 610: The Theory of Galaxy Formation
+ASTR 610 - The Theory of Galaxy Formation

-ASTR 666: Statistical Thermodynamics for Astrophysics and Geophysics
+ASTR 666 - Statistical Thermodynamics for Astrophysics and Geophysics

 Classical thermodynamics is derived from statistical thermodynamics.
-Using the multiparticle nature of physical systems, we derive ergodicity, the central limit theorem, and the elemental description of the second law of thermodynamics.
+Using the multi-particle nature of physical systems, we derive ergodicity, the central limit theorem, and the elemental description of the second law of thermodynamics.
 We then develop kinetics, transport theory, and reciprocity from the linear thermodynamics of irreversible processes.
 Topics of focus include Onsager reciprocal relations, the Fokker-Planck equation, stability in the sense of Lyapunov, and time invariance symmetry.
 We explore phenomena that are of direct relevance to astrophysical and geophysical settings.
 No quantum mechanics is necessary as a prerequisite.

-ASTR 710: Professional Seminar
+ASTR 710 - Professional Seminar

 A weekly seminar covering science and professional issues in astronomy and ethics.